 For proper working of the differential protection system, it is essential to locate the relay coils adjacent to the current transformer near the main circuit.
 This can be done by inserting the balancing resistance in series with the pilot wires to make equipotential points located near the main circuit breaker.

-Consider an earth fault occurs on the phase R due to the breakdown of the insulation to earth.
-Due to the fault, the current in the secondary of the current transformers in phase R will become unequal.
-The difference of the two currents will flow through the corresponding relay coil, and it will give tripping command to the circuit breaker.
+Consider the fault occurs on the R phase of the network because of the insulation breakdown.
+Because of the fault, the current in the secondary of the transformer becomes unequal.
+The differential currents flow through the relay coil.
+Thus, the relay becomes operative and gives the command to the circuit breaker for operation.

 Problem Associated with Differential Protection System